GuenterQuast/mimoCoRB/builddoc/index.rst

         RB_assign:
              RB_2: "read"  # pulse parameters

-These additional functions rely on the modules `mimocorb.plot_buffer` and `mimocorb.histogram_buffer`, which provide animated displays of waveforms similar to an oscilloscope and a histogram package for life-updates of frequency distributions of scalar variables.
+These additional functions cover very general uses cases and rely on the modules `mimocorb.plot_buffer` and `mimocorb.histogram_buffer`, which provide animated displays of waveforms similar to an oscilloscope and a histogram package for life-updates of frequency distributions of scalar variables.

-Configuration parameters needed for the functions associated to the ringbuffers can either be specified as a *yaml* block under a keyword in the general configuration file that is assigned to the function *Fkt_main* in the example above (`config_file: "config/spectrum_config.yaml"`).
+Configuration parameters needed for the functions associated to the ring buffers can be specified as a *yaml* block under a keyword in the general configuration file that is assigned to the function *Fkt_main* in the example above (`config_file: "config/spectrum_config.yaml"`).
+It is also possible to specify individual configuration files for each of the functions, as will be shown below.

 The functions are started as sub-processes and have a unique interface.
 Lists of dictionaries provide the necessary information to connect to the